denisdiaconu/travista/README.md

 # Travista

-A Fitness page built with React and TypeScript, providing a modern and responsive platform for an engaging user experience across devices.
+A Travel page built with Next.js and TypeScript, providing a modern and responsive platform for an engaging user experience across devices.

 ## Built With

-- JavaScript
-- React
+- Next.js
 - Typescript
-- Vite
-- Hero Icons
+- Tailwind CSS
-- React Anchor Link Smooth Scroll

 ## 🔴 Live <a name = "here"></a>